-Have questions about getting started with smart home technology and feeling a little overwhelmed?
+Have questions about getting started with smart home automation technology and feeling a little overwhelmed?
 You came to the right place, because we have answers.
 We recently spent a few days asking wanna-be smart home owners what they wanted to know.
 Here are answers to a few of the most common questions they had for us.

-I see different terms, like “smart home,” “home control,” and “home automation,” which all seem to refer to the same thing.
+I see different terms, like “smart home,” “home automation control,” and “home automation,” which all seem to refer to the same thing.
 What’s the difference?

 Can I add smart home tech to my existing house without having to tear down walls and add new wiring?

 Absolutely!
-Technologies like Z-Wave work wirelessly, so while you may need to tap into the existing wiring in your home to replace your existing lights and thermostat with smart equivalents, you won’t need to add any additional wiring.
+Technologies like Z-Wave work wirelessly, so while you may need to tap into the existing wiring in your home to replace your existing lights and thermostat with smart equivalents.
+You won’t need to add any additional wiring.

 The easiest way is to look for products with the Z-Wave logo.
 Z-Wave products are built to be interoperable.
 That doesn’t mean that you’re limited to only Z-Wave products, though.
 Some hubs, like SmartThings and Wink, support several different standards.
 So your best bet is to check the website for your hub’s manufacturer and see which products it supports.